A Very Personal Statement of Faith--Part 3

 Finally, I believe in the return of Jesus Christ to the earth.
 The personal, visible, bodily, imminent return of our Lord.
 And I believe in the resurrection of the dead.
 A pastor friend told me a few years ago that he believes every church should recite the Apostles’ Creed every Sunday because it contains the phrase, “I believe in the resurrection of the body.”
 That doctrine is so hard for modern man to believe that we need to repeat it every Sunday to remind ourselves it is true.

 I am faced with an awful dilemma tonight.
 My friend Buddy McCallum is dying and I can't do anything about it.
-But this is Holy Week and before long Easter will be here.
+But it's Holy Week and before long Easter will be here.
 How do those two things fit together?

 A few years ago I was asked to perform a graveside service for a man I barely knew.
 I was young and inexperienced and thought to say a few words of comfort.
 I fumbled my way through the ceremony and came to the closing prayer.
 When I got to the part about the resurrection of the dead, the words stuck in my throat.
 I could barely finish my prayer.
 I went back home, frustrated and embarrassed.
 What had gone wrong?
 Then it hit me.
 I wasn't sure I believed in the resurrection of the dead.
 Up until then, it had all been theoretical.
 But now I had come face to face with death and all my brave words seemed so hollow.